jddrtn/pokemarket/README.md

 The application fetches real-time Pokémon card data from the Pokémon TCG API and includes a full user authentication system that is connected to a MySQL database.

 ## Technologies Used
-HTML
+- HTML
-CSS
+- CSS
-SASS
+- SCSS
-JavaScript
+- JavaScript
-PHP
+- PHP
-Smarty
+- Smarty
-Bootstrap
+- Bootstrap
-MySQL
+- MySQL
-Git
+- Git

 ## APIs